yuliskov/LeanKeyboard/README.md

 ### Features:
  * Designed for TV screens.
  * Any remote controller support.
- * Support dozens of languages.
+ * Supports dozens of languages.
  * Doesn't depend on Google Services.
  * __No root required!__

-__Switch to other language performed with menu key or with long press of the space bar.__
+__Switch to other language performed with 'world' button, menu key or long press on the space bar.__

 ### Install LeanKeyKeyboard: